chintan-sh/chintan-sh.github.io/_posts/2020-04-16-blog-post-about-blog-section.md

 ---

 So, you've just setup a new blog for yourself ...But now what do you do?
-How do you clean up you proceed?
+How do you proceed?
 It's a pretty simple process, but involves a few steps; here they are all written down in one place.

 ### 1. Step 1